Main page

 It's a vehicle that maybe not all people would like to own everyday, but that would assure a day of emotion and well done work - that's one reason for which demand for renting can come.

 Despite all criticisms from many media outles, sales of the Cybertrucks have been pretty high, with 146 000 pre-orders in the first 36 hours after unveiling the model, with about 60 000 for the top version, a similar number for the intermediate model and about 26000 for the basic model, for a revenue for Tesla of over 8 billion dollars.
 As time runs, the total pre-ordering is counting up.
+Delivery begun in December 2023 and production ramp up is envisaging to reach 250 000 units in 2025.

 By offering to deliver goods and services, such as transporting building materials or delivering purchases, in your Tesla pickup, you can make money and repay any extra-expenses you might incur while choosing an electric pickup.
 You simply select the day of the week in which you can carry out the work, your normal hours, and additional timing available for an extra fee.
 Then, in a calender, you specify if certain days have already been booked or you are simply out of office.